REGoth-project/REGoth-bs/docs-source/case-studies/sky.rst

    :alt: Sky raw background color, color layer, and texture layer.

-   Background sky color (1) together with an additively blended color layer (2) rendered as cylinder, as well as the alpha-blended sky texture (3) layer in Gothic II.
+   Background sky color (1) together with an additively blended color layer (2) rendered as sphere, as well as the alpha-blended sky texture (3) layer in Gothic II.

 The additively blended color layer (2) is necessary, because the sky looks dull otherwise.
 See, for